I was playing with an eighteen-month-old baby, who was restless and walked away from me. In a flash of insight I called him back and gave him my mala

 Mexico City, Mexico

 I would like to express my gratitude for Gurumayi’s generous gift of the Siddha Yoga path website.
-During these past months of pandemic uncertainty and flux, the Siddha Yoga path website has been my connection, my home base, my daily ritual, and the single most constant and consistent source for me of uplifting, grounding, and transformative guidance and wisdom.
+During times of uncertainty and flux, the Siddha Yoga path website has been my connection, my home base, my daily ritual, and the single most constant and consistent source for me of uplifting, grounding, and transformative guidance and wisdom.

 Maine, United States